Which are the best matched betting bank accounts and other payment methods to use in 2019?

 You can see customers who use NETeller or Skrill to deposit their funds will be excluded from the promotion.
 Their deposits will not count towards the qualifying deposit.

 This is a common theme among a lot of matched betting offers so it’s vital you double check the terms and conditions before making any deposits.

-This is where matched betting sites like The Sure Bettor come in very handy.
-We check through the terms and conditions for each offer and add the important information to our site so you can maximise your profit in 2018.
+This is where matched betting sites like OddsMonkey come in very handy.
+They check through the terms and conditions for each offer and add the important information allowing members to maximise their profit.